jozefg/drafts/dissecting-some-ltac.markdown

                 try clear H; intros; try subst
             end)

-        (** Consider some different arities of a predicate [F] in a hypothesis that we might want to invert. *)
         | [ H : ?F _ |- _ ] => invert H F
         | [ H : ?F _ _ |- _ ] => invert H F
         | [ H : ?F _ _ _ |- _ ] => invert H F
         | [ H : ?F _ _ _ _ |- _ ] => invert H F
         | [ H : ?F _ _ _ _ _ |- _ ] => invert H F

-        (** Use an (axiom-dependent!) inversion principle for dependent pairs, from the standard library. *)
         | [ H : existT _ ?T _ = existT _ ?T _ |- _ ] => generalize (inj_pair2 _ _ _ _ _ H); clear H

-        (** If we're not ready to use that principle yet, try the standard inversion, which often enables the previous rule. *)
         | [ H : existT _ _ _ = existT _ _ _ |- _ ] => inversion H; clear H

-        (** Similar logic to the cases for constructor injectivity above, but specialized to [Some], since the above cases won't deal with polymorphic constructors. *)
         | [ H : Some _ = Some _ |- _ ] => injection H; clear H
       end.